Privacy Risks in Reinforcement Learning for Household Robots: CONCLUSION

-The advent of recent large foundation models has brought about remarkable achievements in human-like dialog generation~\cite{ouyang2022training} and controllable image generation~\cite{ramesh2022hierarchical}.
-These accomplishments highlight the promising potential of leveraging artificial intelligence (AI) to enhance human experiences.
-The next significant milestone in the advancement of general AI revolves around the exploration of embodied systems, such as household robots, that possess the ability to navigate, perceive, engage, and successfully tackle tasks within the physical world.
+The advent of recent large models has brought about remarkable achievements in human-like dialog generation~\cite{ouyang2022training} and controllable image generation~\cite{ramesh2022hierarchical}.
+These achievements highlight the promising potential of leveraging artificial intelligence (AI) to enhance human experiences and to establish the foundation for embodied AI.
+The next significant milestone in the advancement of general AI revolves around the exploration of embodied systems~\cite{duan2022survey} that possess the ability to navigate, perceive, engage, and successfully tackle tasks within the physical world~\cite{brohan2023rt}.

-The process of collecting embodied datasets presents more privacy concerns in comparison to language and vision tasks, as the robot operates within real-world environments, executing policies and gathering observational signals.
-These environments often contain personal information \cite{sakuma2008privacy, wang2019functionnoiseQ}, which introduces challenges during data collection and model training.
-To address the need for preserving sensitive information, the \textit{Federated Learning} framework~\cite{zhang2021survey} is introduced.
-This framework allows for the local storage of private data on individual machines, with only the gradients, calculated based on the private information within the environment \cite{mcmahan2017fedavg, konevcny2015federated, konevcny2016federated, reddi2020adaptivefedopt}, being transmitted to the central server.
-These gradients, originating from multiple private servers, are then aggregated and utilized to update the policy model on the central server.
-The updated model is subsequently sent back to the private servers for the next optimization iteration.
-As a result, the model and gradients are accessible publicly, while the data remains accessible only to private servers.
+The process of collecting embodied datasets presents more privacy concerns compared to language and vision tasks, since the robot operates within real-world environments, executing policies, and gathering observational signals.
+These environments often contain personal information \cite{sakuma2008privacy, wang2019functionnoiseQ}, which presents challenges during data collection and model training. \textit{Federated Learning} framework (FL)~\cite{zhang2021survey} is introduced to enable robots deployed in the private environment to conduct online training without distributing any data.
+This framework allows local storage of private data on individual machines, with only the gradients, calculated based on private information within the environment \cite{mcmahan2017fedavg, konevcny2015federated, konevcny2016federated, reddi2020adaptivefedopt}, being transmitted to the central server.
+These gradients, which originate from multiple private servers, are then aggregated to update the model on the central server.
+The updated model is then sent back to the private servers for the next iteration.
+As a result, the model and gradients are accessible to potential adversaries on the central server, whereas the data remains accessible only to private servers.